darkforestry/zero-seeker/README.md

 ## Security Considerations
 - Do not run this on an untrusted machine
 - Never share your entropy seed or private key
-- Make sure your entropy seed is irreproducible (the more characters the better)
+- Make sure your entropy seed is irreproducible (the longer the better)

 ## Todo